Construction site safety: OSHA's Hazard Communication Standard in Construction Industries

+In the hierarchy of hazard controls, Hazard Communication Standards are an example of administrative controls, meaning that they involve work processes that reduce exposure to hazards.
+A HCS-compliant employer provides factually correct labels on chemical containers, safety data sheets (SDS) on any hazardous chemical present, workplace training involving hazardous chemicals, and a physical, written hazard communication program.
+These four requirements work in tandem to keep construction employees safer from chemical hazards than they would otherwise be by decreasing their exposure to the chemicals they work with.

 National Safety Stand Down

 Every spring in the United States, many safety organizations sponsor a voluntary week-long campaign to raise awareness about falls in construction, the leading cause of death for construction workers.
 This event provides employers the opportunity to discuss safety hazards such as falls and how to prevent them.
 Even if a company doesn't have employees exposed to fall hazards, the safety awareness campaign can still be used to discuss other job hazards, prevention methods, and company safety policies.

 In 2016, falls from elevation caused 92 of the 115 fatalities in the roofing industry as well as 384 of the 991 overall construction fatalities recorded.
 In 2016, falls from elevation were the leading cause of construction worker deaths in the U.S., fatally injuring more than 310 construction workers seriously injuring another 10,350 by falls from elevation.
 In 2016, the main causes of these construction related fall fatalities were falls from roofs (124), ladders (104), and scaffolds (60).
 Eighty one percent of deaths from roofs occur in the construction industry, 57% of deaths from ladders occur in the construction industry, and 86% of deaths from scaffolds occur in the construction industry.

 Several of the top 10 most frequently cited OSHA violations every year involve fall-protection safety standards.
 Annual number of construction fatalities in the United States are listed in the table below:

 The program was originally launched as a two-year project on Workers Memorial Day in 2012 to raise awareness about preventing falls in construction, but due to its success, it has been continued at the start of every construction season.
 In 2015, over 150 public events were held across the country, with over 150,000 workers and 1.5 million US Air Force personnel participating.

 Organizations partnering with OSHA to sponsor this annual event include the National Institute for Occupational Safety and Health (NIOSH), the Center for Construction Research and Training (CPWR), the American Society of Safety Professionals (ASSP), the National Safety Council, and many others.
 Resources to assist employers in finding activities are also available from multiple sources.
-The National Association of Home Builders (NAHB) and NIOSH have made several fall-prevention videos available to the public on YouTube, and the National Roofing Contractors Association has published three video webinars available for viewing.
+The National Association of Home Builders (NAHB) and NIOSH have made several fall-prevention videos available to the public on YouTube, among others.
+The National Roofing Contractors Association has published three video webinars available for viewing.
 The Lergent Developers has published a mobile app available for download, which helps workers to find authorized fall prevention course provider.